 Holiday Happenings in Burlington

-To help choose which festive events and holiday happenings to attend, Archer gathered a list of tried-and-true favorites and unsung treasures in and around Boston.
+To help decide which holiday happenings to add to your calendar, Archer gathered a list of longtime favorites and unsung treasures in and around Boston.

 And just 12 miles northwest of the city, Burlington’s Archer Hotel is a welcome retreat after a bustling day of seeing, doing, buying and satisfying.
 Book your stay directly with us for the best deal around; you’ll get a great rate on a luxe guest room or suite (complete with the comfiest beds and curated amenities) and an immediate $25 drink + dine credit to toast to happy holidays, enjoy shareable bites, savor breakfast in bed or grab a snack on the way to another happy holiday happening.